DeadNord/wallet-money-flow-finances-service/readme.md

 ## Features

-- Budget setting and tracking.
+- **Budget setting and tracking**: Users can set and view their budget limits.
-- Transaction recording for both income and expenses.
+- **Transaction recording**: Record both income and expense transactions.
-- Categorization of transactions.
+- **Categorization of transactions**: Organize transactions by categories.
-- Reporting and analytics by category and time period.
+- **Reporting and analytics**: Provides summaries and analytics by category and time period.

 ## Installation

 To set up the project environment, follow these steps:

 1. Clone the repository:

 ```bash
 git clone https://github.com/DeadNord/wallet-money-finances-service
 ```

 2. Navigate to the project directory:

 ```bash
 cd finances_service
 ```

 3. Build the Docker containers:

 ```bash
 docker-compose up --build
 ```

 ## Usage

-Once the Docker containers are up and running, you can access the API endpoints through `http://localhost:8000/`.
-Use the following endpoints to interact with the API:
+To use these endpoints, users will need to be authenticated and provide their unique user ID where required.
+Transactions can be added or deleted, and budget limits can be set and viewed, all through these endpoints.

+## Endpoints

 - `/api/budget/`: Retrieve and set the user's budget.
+This endpoint allows users to view their current budget limit and update it to a new value.
-- `/api/transactions/`: Record new transactions, list all transactions, and filter transactions by date or category.
+- `/api/transactions/`: List all transactions for the user, record new transactions, and filter transactions by date or category.
+This endpoint supports GET and POST methods to retrieve and add transactions, respectively.
-- `/api/expenses_by_category/`: Get a summary of expenses grouped by category.
+- `/api/expenses_by_category/`: Retrieve a summary of expenses grouped by category for the current month.
+This endpoint helps users to track how much they have spent in each category.
-- `/api/transactions_by_week/`: Get the total income and expenses for each day of the current week.
+- `/api/transactions_by_week/`: Get the total income and expenses for each day of the current week, helping users to understand their weekly financial activity.
 - `/api/add-transaction/`: Add a new financial transaction.
-This endpoint expects POST requests with the transaction data, including the transaction's name, amount, type (income or outcome), category, date, and any additional notes.
+This endpoint expects POST requests with the transaction data, including the transaction's name, amount, type (income or expense), category, date, and any additional notes.
 - `/api/delete-transaction/<int:id>/`: Delete an existing financial transaction by its unique ID.
 This endpoint expects DELETE requests and will remove the specified transaction from the user's records if it exists.

 ## API Documentation